Victorian businesses already engage in significant trade with the United Kingdom (UK) and European markets.

-Negotiations for a Free Trade Agreement (FTA) between the European Union (EU) and Australia (AUS-EU FTA) were launched in June 2018.
-An FTA with the EU has the potential to exponentially grow Victoria’s economic relationship with the EU.
+Likewise, negotiations for a Free Trade Agreement (FTA) between the EU and Australia were launched in June 2018.
+This FTA has the potential to exponentially grow Victoria’s economic relationship with the EU.

 Opportunities for Victorians looking to do business with the United Kingdom and Europe